We are looking forward to welcoming fans to Brentford Community Stadium for our first season in the Premier League.

 The stadium has accessible seating in all areas of the stadium and wheelchair spaces in the South, East and West Stands.

-Wheelchair spaces have been designed flexibly to allow wheelchair users to sit with assistants, subject to availability.
+Wheelchair spaces have been designed flexibly to allow wheelchair users to sit with personal assistants, subject to availability.

 Full details on all facilities can be found in our Access Statement on the Club website.